Rylern/TemperatureMap/README.md

 For our temperature map, we want a heatmap that can define a color to any location by making an **average** of the values of the surroundings points (like on the second picture).

 I created a way of representing this type of heatmap.
-The project is available on GitHub (LINK TO THE GITHUB).
+The project is available on GitHub [here](https://github.com/Rylern/InterpolateHeatmapLayer).
 Download the `interpolateHeatmapLayer.js` file, place it in your working folder and include it before the `map.js` script:

 ```html
 <body>